ErMayureshkumar/AI-Fashion-Stylist-355M/README.md

 ### 8.2 Stage 1 – General Instruction Tuning

-- **Data**: Mixture of instruction-following and chat datasets (QA, explanations, basic reasoning, rewriting, etc.).
+- **Data**: Mixture of instruction-following and chat datasets (QA, explanations, basic reasoning, etc.).
 - **Format**: Unified instruction–input–response format, with loss computed only on assistant responses.
 - **Objective**: Improve **chat ability**, instruction following, and general helpfulness.
 - **Outcome**: A Stage-1 model that behaves as a small, general-purpose assistant.